Trip Planner

 Arrival in Kathmandu and transfer to Hotel

-Your first day of Mera peak climbing begins with your arrival in Kathmandu, Nepal, at Tribhuvan International Airport.
-You will be warmly received and greeted by a Life Himalaya Trekking representative and then with a transfer to your hotels in Kathmandu.
+Your first day of Mera Peak climbing begins with your arrival in Kathmandu, Nepal, at Tribhuvan International Airport.
+You will be warmly received and greeted by a Life Himalaya Trekking representative and then transferred to your hotels in Kathmandu.
+After checking into your hotel rooms and getting refreshed for the rest of the day, you may have a short excursion to the main places of Kathmandu.

-Then, you’ll have the welcome dinner hosted by us at a typical Nepalese Restaurant where you will be able to enjoy and taste Nepalese cuisine.
-Overnight stay at 3-star rated Hotel in Kathmandu.
+In the evening, you will be introduced to your trek guide and attend a trip briefing session at our Life Himalaya Trekking office in Thamel.
+Then, you’ll have a welcome dinner hosted by us at a typical Nepalese Restaurant, where you can enjoy and taste authentic Nepalese cuisine.
+Overnight stay at a 3-star-rated Hotel in Kathmandu.

 Maximum Altitude